jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 4 Requirements for Auckland Unitary Plan if Plan Change 78 withdrawn
-(1) Auckland Council must amend the Auckland Unitary Plan to— (a) provide at least the same amount of housing capacity that would have been enabled if Plan Change 78 (as notified) were made operative; and
+(1) Auckland Council must amend the Auckland Unitary Plan to— (a) provide a minimum housing capacity of 32.5% less than the housing capacity that would have been enabled if Plan Change 78 (as notified) were made operative; and
   (b) enable, within at least a walkable catchment of the Maungawhau (Mount Eden), Kingsland, and Morningside Stations,—
     (i) heights and densities commensurate with the greater of— (A) demand for housing and business use in those locations; or